 13-hour delay timer, Automatic 1 hour keep warm function, 3 crust settings, Viewing window, Non-stick pan, Kneading blade

-The Panasonic SD-ZB2502BXC features 550-watt power.
+The Panasonic SD-ZB2502BXC is an excellent machine, not primarily because it is especially powerful.
+It is not necessarily weak though, outputting 550 watts.
 It is high enough to save your time on bread making and get a brilliant result.
 For example, a standard programme for baking a 600 g loaf of white bread lasts about 4 hours.
-And if you are in a hurry, you can bypass it by selecting a 2-hour rapid programme to make an aromatic fresh wheat bread.
+And if you are in a hurry, you can bypass it by selecting a 2-hour rapid programme to make aromatic fresh wheat bread.
 This powerful bread maker will definitely become an unmatched kitchen appliance both for a stay-at-home mom or dad caring about a homely home and for a business person who's always in haste.

 Russell Hobbs 23620